KczBen/vef2-2025-e/REPORT.md

 $N$ is the number of samples taken\
 $f$ is any function

-The function converges as N approaches infinity.
+The function converges as $N$ approaches infinity.
 For this reason, Monte Carlo methods may approximate, but never equal the true integral of the function $f$.

 Path tracing takes random samples by randomising the direction in which rays bounce upon hitting a surface.
 On a perfectly diffuse surface, rays may bounce in any direction within the unit hemisphere.
 As the surface gets "shinier", the cone in which rays may bounce narrows.
 On a perfectly smooth mirror surface, rays always bounce in the same direction.

-> Fun fact: Many games use ray tracing only for reflections because of this property.
+> Many games use ray tracing only for reflections because of this property.
 Mirror surfaces only require a single ray per pixel, whereas a rough surface requires multiple.
 This greatly reduces the computational power required for path tracing.

 There are various techniques to speed up path tracing.
 These include the use of a bounding volume hierarchy "BVH" to more efficiently store the scene, importance sampling to speed up convergeance of the Monte Carlo method, and ReSTIR GI to efficiently re-use already computed light paths.
 None of these methods are used in this path tracer.

+## Linear algebra and the `v128` type
+WASM provides the `v128` primitive type for vector operations.
+As part of WASM's goal to offer near-native performance, this type is designed to take advantage of Single Instruction Multiple Data "SIMD" extensions in CPU instruction sets.
+These are `SSE` on x86 and `NEON` on ARM, or equivalent on other architectures.
+Note that the WASM specification does not require *any* specific instructions.
+The implementation may choose to emulate these instructions if the hardware doesn't support it.

+This code uses SIMD instructions to perform fast vector operations for addition, division, subtraction, cross and dot product operations. `v128` types are not constrained to any data format, their interpretation depends solely on the instruction using the type.
+To effectively store ray origins and directions, the `f32x4` type is used, allowing for 4 dimensional vectors.
+Since the $w$ component is never used, it is set to zero at all times to not interfere with other operations.

+The use of the `v128` type and associated SIMD instructions results in a 25% reduction in render time for the test scene.
+Further uses for SIMD in this project include per-pixel gamma correction, resulting in another 1-2% reduction in render time.
+Vectors are also randomly generated using a SIMD implementation of the xorshift algorithm.